 Clearing Them Out

 If the web is hanging really low, you can take a sweeper to it and that would be all.
 However, you want to be careful if the spider is still in there so that it doesn’t fall on you.

 Now, if you’ll be taking a sweeper to the web, consider working in a circular motion so that the web wraps around the sweeper and doesn’t just hang down.
 This makes it easy to clear things out.

 To get the webs out of the sweeper, brushing it across the ground should do the trick.

 If, however, the webs cannot be reached with a sweeper, your vacuum cleaner would do the trick.
-A handheld vacuum cleaner is the preferred option in this instance because it is lightweight.

 However, if you do not have one, your regular vacuum cleaner should do; just make use of the extension hose.

 A good number of vacuum cleaners now come with a crevice tool and this is what you want to use in taking out the webs.